A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Conclusion

-This paper studies how to efficiently finetune pretrained offline RL agents via online interactions.
-We present SUNG, a simple unified uncertainty-guided framework, to tackle both challenges of constrained exploratory behavior and state-action distribution shift.
-SUNG leverages the quantified uncertainty to guide optimistic exploration and adaptive exploitation.
-Empirical results across different backbone offline RL methods, environments and datasets verify the superiority of SUNG.
+This paper investigates the effective finetuning methods of pretrained offline RL agents via online interactions.
+We introduce SUNG, a simple yet effective uncertainty-guided framework, designed to address the challenges of constrained exploratory behavior and state-action distribution shift.
+SUNG employs a VAE estimator to quantify state-action uncertainty.
+The optimistic exploration strategy, facilitated by a bi-level action selection mechanism, enables SUNG to efficiently explore the state-action space.
+Furthermore, SUNG incorporates an adaptive exploitation method with OOD sample identification, creating a seamless bridge between the offline and online learning stages.
+Extensive empirical results, spanning various backbone offline RL methods, environments, and datasets, confirm the superiority of SUNG.
+Notably, SUNG demonstrates robust finetuning performance across diverse hyperparameter settings and can be seamlessly integrated with different advanced RL techniques to achieve further improved finetuning results.

-In terms of limitations, the proposed offline-to-online framework cannot be directly applied to recent advances in offline RL, such as reward-conditioned RL based methods \cite{dt,rvs} and on-policy methods \cite{bppo}.
-However, we argue that the insights of SUNG are generally applicable in principle.
-We leave this as future work.
-Regarding societal impacts, we do not anticipate any negative consequences from using our framework in practice.
-We provide more detailed discussions in Appendix \ref{lfb}.